vega/altair/doc/user_guide/interactions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 With an understanding of the selection types and conditions, you can now add data-driven input elements to the charts using the ``bind`` option.
 As specified by `Vega-lite binding <https://vega.github.io/vega-lite/docs/bind.html#input-element-binding>`_, selections can be bound two-ways:

-1. Single selections can be bound directly to an input element, *for example, a radio button.*
+1. Point selections can be bound directly to an input element, *for example, a radio button.*
 2. Interval selections which can be bound to scale, *for example, zooming in on a map.*

 Input Element Binding
 ^^^^^^^^^^^^^^^^^^^^^
-With single selections, an input element can be added to the chart to establish a binding between the input and the selection.
+With point selections, an input element can be added to the chart to establish a binding between the input and the selection.

 For instance, using our example from above a dropdown can be used to highlight cars from a specific ``origin`` :

 .. altair-plot::

     input_dropdown = alt.binding_select(options=['Europe','Japan','USA'], name='Country')
-    selection = alt.selection_single(fields=['Origin'], bind=input_dropdown)
+    selection = alt.selection_point(fields=['Origin'], bind=input_dropdown)
     color = alt.condition(selection,
                         alt.Color('Origin:N', legend=None),
                         alt.value('lightgray'))